GAIA-X4PLC-AAD/OpenValidator/README.md

 1. Open your console/terminal
 2. Navigate to cloned folder from GitHub with the Dockerfile in it
 3. Build the docker image with: ```docker build . -t open_validator```
-4. Run the docker image with: ```docker run -it --rm -v PATH_TO_DATA_FOLDER:/app/data/  open_validator "/bin/bash" "/app/entrypoint.sh" "data/inputs/sampleODR" "data/outputs"```
+4. Run the docker image with: ```docker run -it --rm -v PATH_TO_DATA_FOLDER:/app/data/  open_validator i data/inputs/sampleODR -o data/outputs -e true```
 5. notes:
     - PATH_TO_DATA_FOLDER is the path to the folder where the input data is stored in it and output data will be stored in it, e.g. "/home/user/data" or "C:\Users\user\data" or simply "data" (when you are in the folder where the data folder is in it).
     - data folder must contains a folder named "inputs".
 This folder must contains the file you want to parse, e.g sampleODR.
-    - "data/inputs/sampleODR" is the path to the file you want to parse
+    - "-i data/inputs/sampleODR" is the path to the file you want to parse.
-    - "data/outputs" is the path to the folder where the parsed file should be stored
+    - "-o data/outputs" is the path to the folder where the parsed file should be stored.
+    - "-e true" is the argument to exit the script if an error occurs.
 6. You will find the parsed file in the "PATH_TO_DATA_FOLDER/outputs".

 # Structure